Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models: Methodology

 \subsection{GFI for Nonparametric Additive Models}

 This subsection applies the above results to nonparametric additive models and obtains the corresponding generalized fiducial probability.
 Without loss of generality, first assume that in~(\ref{eq:spline_matrix}) $\mu=0$ and the random error $\besp$ is normally distributed with covariance $\text{diag}(\sigma^2,\ldots,\sigma^2)$.
 Let $M$ denote any candidate model, $M_0$ be the true model and $\bH$ be the projection matrix of $\bZ$; i.e., $\bH=\bZ(\bZ^T\bZ)^{-1}\bZ^T$.
-The residual sum of squares RSS is given by $\RSS=\|\by-\bH\by\|^2$.
+The residual sum of squares RSS is given by $\RSS=\|\by-\bH\by\|^2$. \newstuff{ The structural equation~(\ref{eqn:G}) is now

-It can be shown that for the parameters $\btheta = (\sigma, \bbeta)^\top$ in model~(\ref{eq:spline_matrix}) (with $\mu=0$) \citep[e.g.,][]{Lai-et-al15}
+} It can be shown that for the parameters $\btheta = (\sigma, \bbeta)^\top$ in model~(\ref{eq:spline_matrix}) (with $\mu=0$) \citep[e.g.,][]{Lai-et-al15}

 Therefore the generalized fiducial density of $\btheta$ given any model $M$ is

 Let $p^*$ be the length of $\bbeta$.
 The numerator of equation~\eqref{eq:gfd_model} becomes

 Thus, the generalized fiducial probability $r(M)$ of any candidate model $M$ is